Drying flowers for beginners

 Check out our blog on how we preserve flowers to make epoxy resin light up letters.
 The options are endless though.

-One thought on “Drying flowers for beginners
+2 thoughts on “Drying flowers for beginners

 Leave a Reply